An elderly man stands in front of a large cartoon letter "B" labeled "Prop B," with two people in costumes and a barn in the background.

 San Francisco Board of Supervisors president Aaron Peskin speaks during a mayoral candidate debate at KQED hosted by the station and the San Francisco Chronicle in San Francisco, on Thursday, September 19, 2024.
 (Photo by Carlos Avila Gonzalez/San Francisco Chronicle/POOL)

-Jerry Brown is 88 and he doesn’t have time for any of the arguments from Bilal Mahmood or other Prop.
+Jerry Brown is 88, and he doesn’t have time for any of the arguments from Bilal Mahmood or other Prop.
 B supporters.

 “Look, that’s just a cover story,” he says.
 “There is only one operative motive here: Keep Peskin out to please some very well-heeled contributors.
 I’m not even sure the supervisors are the leaders.
 They may be the pawns, too.”

 Peskin, meanwhile, says he has no plans to run for office against Supervisor Danny Sauter in 2028.
-But, to be fair, Peskin had no plans to re-enter public life in 2015 either and only did so after a concatenation of strange and terrible events
+But, to be fair, Peskin had no plans to re-enter public life in 2015 either, and only did so after a concatenation of strange and terrible events

 “People say this is a solution looking for a problem,” he says of Prop.
 B. “But it’s a solution looking for a problem that already happened: You’re a decade late, dude.
 I had my fun.”

 With 17 years, Peskin is the longest-serving district supervisor and, if Prop.
 B passes, that title likely becomes permanent.
 In the pre-term limits days a little-remembered at-large supervisor named Dewey Mead served from the mid-1930s to the mid-1950s.
-In the present day he doesn’t even merit a Wikipedia page.
+In the present day Mead doesn’t even merit a Wikipedia page.

 “I spent 17 pretty intense years working 17 or 18 hours a day,” Peskin says.
-“It’s pretty nice living, I don’t want to say stress-free, but a vastly stress-reduced life.”
+“It’s pretty nice living.
+I don’t want to say stress-free, but a vastly stress-reduced life.”

 “It’s nice being able to walk down the street and not be barraged by 20 different people asking for 20 different things, 10 of which are intractable problems.”